about piper

 2023 Alzheimer’s Association of Ventura County display

-2024 Museum of Ventura County Scholarship Award Ceremony
+2024 Museum of Ventura County Scholarship Award Exhibition

 2024 Edge on the Square San Francisco, Temari Exhibition